XML | SQL Server Interview Questions

 Disadvantages of cursors: Each time you fetch a row from the cursor, it results in a network roundtrip.
 Cursors are also costly because they require more resources and temporary storage (results in more IO operations).
 Further, there are restrictions on the SELECT statements that can be used with some types of cursors.

-How to avoid cursor:
+How to avoid cursor: - Most

-• Most of the times, set based operations can be used instead of cursors.
-Here is an example: If you have to give a flat hike to your employees using the following criteria:
+cursors.
+Here is an example: If you have to give a flat hike to

 Salary between 30000 and 40000 -- 5000 hike